 If you’re traveling out of the UK, you can still get access to the iPlayer WWW addon through a VPN connected to a UK server.

 Like the BBC iPlayer, iTV is a mostly-free streaming service that offers a large load of channels for UK residents.
-A TV License is also required for iTV content, but the site also appears to allow users to load up streams and create an account with actually verifying TV License ownership.
+A TV License is also required for iTV content, but the site also appears to allow users to load up streams and create an account without actually verifying TV License ownership.

 You can easily stream sports through iTV when available, as iTV often acquires the rights to stream sports throughout the year.
 You won’t find some of the top soccer matches, but you will find a large number of other sports through here.
 You can check iTV’s calendar on their website for more details.

 If you’re traveling outside of the UK, iTV’s content will be blocked whether you’re using it on the web, app, or Kodi.
 A VPN connected to a UK server will bypass that geographic block.

 Unlike the other options on our list, iTV is not available through the Official Kodi Addon Repository.
 Find out more through our iTV Kodi addon installation guide.

 Tablo is an interesting option to add.
 This addon does not work as a standalone option.
 Instead, Tablo is a front-end for those who have digital antennas designed to pick up over-the-air TV signals.
 With a few adjustments, you can get Tablo up and running on your Kodi installation with no extra software.

 For cord-cutters, over-the-air TV is an emerging and increasingly popular option, considering there are more OTA digital channels available than ever before.
 As many OTA broadcast networks regularly obtain and live stream sports content (such as MLB, NFL, NBA, and NCAA matches), using your Kodi Tablo app with a digital tuner and a few extra hardware solutions only make sense.